 BetMGMBetMGM

 It is one of the most testing races at Cheltenham, requiring expert levels of precision and finesse to jump 13 fences over 1m 7f.
-Fourteen horses are expected to vie for victory this March but only one will seize the day and win this historic trophy.
+A field of up to 20 horses will vie for victory this March but only one will seize the day and win this historic trophy.

-See our Champion Chase betting odds for our latest prices ahead of one of Cheltenham’s most prestigious contests.
+See our BetMGM Queen Mother Champion Chase betting odds for our latest prices ahead of one of Cheltenham’s most prestigious contests.

-The Champion Chase was established in 1959 and was originally known as the National Hunt Two-Mile Champion Chase before it changed in recognition of the Queen Mother, an avid supporter of jump racing, on her 80th birthday.
+The BetMGM Queen Mother Champion Chase was established in 1959 and was originally known as the National Hunt Two-Mile Champion Chase before it changed in recognition of the Queen Mother, an avid supporter of jump racing, on her 80th birthday.

 Quita Que and jockey Bunny Cox won the first-ever Champion Chase in style.
 The 10-year-old, trained by Dan Moore, won in convincing fashion to set the stage for what horse racing fans would come to expect from the chase throughout the years.